This lexicon is a collection of terms and definitions used by CloudBees.

-A network configuration that prevents network-connected resources, such as computers or processes, to behave as if they are physically isolated from unsecured networks, such as the public internet or an unsecured local area network.
+A network configuration that ensures network-connected resources, such as computers or processes, behave as if they are physically isolated from unsecured networks, such as the public internet or an unsecured local area network.

 The user interface that administrators can use to manage plugin versions and enforce compliance with the CloudBees Assurance Program’s recommended sets of plugins and versions.
 It provides a centralized view of the monitored plugins, recommended actions, and configuration options.

 A Source Control Management (SCM) term meaning a branch off the trunk of your source code with specific changes and a specific version of the code.

 The page where a build’s logs can be explored.

 CloudBees CD/RO automates and orchestrates software releases, pipelines, and deployments—personalized for each user—with the analytics and insight to measure, track, and improve results.